 The Getting Things Done (GTD) Methodology is a five-step productivity methodology that adds order to your work.
 This concept was invented by David Allen and discussed in detail in his book "Getting Things Done: The Art of Stress-free Productivity".
 The idea is simple: you have to make five significant steps towards getting things done.

 Step 1: Capture

 Collect all your tasks, appointments, write your ideas, record, or gather everything that has your attention.
-The tasks should be put on a paper or added on your task management tool before you can begin getting them done.
+The tasks should be put on paper or added to your task management tool before you can begin getting them done.

 Step 2: Clarify

 Review all the collected tasks.
 Decide whether the task/action or project is actionable.
 If not, remove it or put it on hold.

 Categorize your content to have everything sorted out and have everything right in front, prioritized, and clear.
 You can sort your tasks into these six categories: Current actions, Current projects, Areas of responsibility, 1-2-year goals, 3-5-year goals, Life goals before you begin knocking them out.

 Step 4: Reflect